shreyas-shriyan/Image-Download-Using-Javascript/README.md

-# Image Download using Javascript
+# Image Download From Link Using Javascript
 * image download using javascript from browser (cross origin image)
 * save image as using javascript